satRdays/capetown2018/keynote-outline.md

 ## Introduction to A/B Testing [Hilary Parker]

-A/B testing is a common technique used to optimize website.
+A/B testing is a common technique used to optimize a website.
 In this workshop, we'll go through the basics of A/B testing:

 - Simulating A/B testing results;
 - tidyverse approach to A/B testing analysis;